develop-juice/develop-juice/README.md

 # Things about me:
 - 👋 I’m @lobanov-andrey and Frontend TypeScript React Developer
-- In 2017 i started working with HTML & CSS
+- In 2017 i started working with HTML & CSS & JS
 - In 2020 i started developing apps with React.js & Express.js

 # Little projects